 For federal student aid recipients, pace measures a student's progress toward completing a degree program, and is calculated using two different measures.
 The first is calculated by dividing the number of credit hours the student has successfully completed at Post University by the number of credit hours the student has attempted at Post.
-The second is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has attempted.
+The second is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has attempted.
 The cumulative calculation is performed for both the coursework attempted at Post as well as overall attempted coursework, including course incompletes, withdrawals, repetitions, and transfers of credit from other institutions.
 In order for a student to satisfy pace requirements, he or she must successfully complete 67% of all hours attempted both at Post and cumulatively.
 In making this calculation, the institution is not required to include remedial courses.